apache/druid-website-src/docs/26.0.0/tutorials/tutorial-jdbc.md

 ---
 id: tutorial-jdbc
-title: Use the JDBC driver to query Druid
+title: "Tutorial: Using the JDBC driver to query Druid"
 sidebar_label: JDBC connector
 ---